-A healthy diet may be key to a long and happy life, but there’s more to it than eating fresh with all the great deals at your local OK.
-Read on for 5 healthy living tips to get the most out of life!
+A healthy diet may be key to a long and happy life, but there’s more to it than just eating fresh with all the great deals at your local OK.
+Read on for 5 healthy living tips to get the most out of your meals!

 Quality sleep is a very important part of a healthy lifestyle.
 Sleeping less than seven hours a night has been associated with high blood pressure, weight gain and diabetes among other health risks.
 But good sleep does not only equal good physical health, it can also improve productivity and concentration and decrease the risk of depression.
 Try to go to bed and wake up at about the same time each day this month to kickstart a healthy sleep routine!

 Make being more active part of your everyday routine.
 Exercising daily can lower your risk of diseases, give you a higher bone density and help you lose weight.
 You only need 30 minutes of exercise a day, so start by making a few small changes: take the stairs instead of the lift, leave the car and walk to your local OK store, or find an exercise program you like online and do it at home if you’re too self-conscious for the gym.